aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/datalabels/disable-text-wrapping-for-data-labels-of-the-chart/_index.md

             const file = fileInput.files[0];
             const arrayBuffer = await file.arrayBuffer();

-            // Instantiating a Workbook object by loading uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));
+            // Instantiating a Workbook object by loading the uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));

             // Access the first worksheet